CharlliePhillips/JIF-4328/service-monitor-RFC.md

     - `requests_scheme` - Holds six u64 values counting requests to the main scheme for read, write, open, close, dup, and any errors.
         - **Read:** Fills the passed buffer with 48 bytes with each 8 bytes corresponding to a u64 in the order above.
         - **Write:** Used by the BaseScheme to update the service's stored stats.
 If `"clear"` is passed on the buffer then the stored values are set to zero, otherwise 48 bytes will be read from the buffer and copied to the same u64 values above.
     - `time_stamp_scheme` - Holds a 64-bit timestamp of when the service was started.
-Recorded in seconds since Unix epoch (1/1/1970).
+Recorded in milliseconds since Unix epoch (1/1/1970).
-        - **Read:** Fills the passed buffer with 8 bytes representing seconds (or millis?) as a u64.
+        - **Read:** Fills the passed buffer with 8 bytes representing milliseconds as a u64.
         - **Write:** Default implementation returning EBADF.
 The time that a service started will be the same as long as it's running.
-    - `message_scheme` - Holds a 32? byte array of characters for a human readable status message.
+    - `message_scheme` - Holds a 40 byte array of characters for a human readable status message, the last 6 bits are reserved for a timestamp of when the message was set, It is   in milliseconds since the unix epoch.

         - **Write:** Overwrites the Service's current message with the passed buffer.
     - `control_scheme` - Holds a bool to indicate if a clear has been requested by the service monitor and another to indicate a graceful shutdown has been requested.